Aid to Gaza hangs by a thread amid looting and starvation

 He added that “a large number of the wounded cannot be treated due to the lack of blood supplies and medical equipment,” and medical staff faced difficult choices about which patients to save.

-The Palestinian Ministry of Health said Sunday that Al-Shifa Hospital and the Baptist Ahli Hospital, both in northern Gaza, were at risk of shutting down service within 24 hours.
+The Palestinian health ministry said Sunday that Al-Shifa Hospital and the Baptist Ahli Hospital, both in northern Gaza, were at risk of shutting down service within 24 hours.
 It said that would mean the collapse of what remains of the healthcare system in Gaza City.

-In the south, the Health Ministry said the Nasser Medical Complex was operating on a limited fuel supply that will last no more than two days.
+In the south, the ministry said the Nasser Medical Complex was operating on a limited fuel supply that will last no more than two days.

 The-CNN-Wire